Stuycs-K/final-project-10-haratsch-william-tom-logan/WORKLOG.md

 ### June 7th
 Added complexity algorithm, which calculates entropy values for each bit plane of each pixel.
 This will then be used to determine whether a bitplane is complex enough to store data.

+At home: further tested the complexity algorithm with judicious print statements, testing the effect of various blockSizes.
+Also determined why certain pixel bits within each block have an entropy of 0.
+Simply the variation of 0s and 1s is so low that it is either all 0s or all 1s within the bitplane.

+### June 8th
+Integrated the complexity algorithm with the modifyImageBPCS() method. modifyImageBPCS() now takes into account entropy of each bit plane within a block of the image using a predetermined mathematical formula to come up with an entropy value between 0 and 1, rather than simply checking if pixels are identical.

 ## Logan Tom

 ### date x